dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

      width=200px
      />

-The DuckDB team is happy to announce the latest DuckDB release (0.9.0).
+The DataMiner team is happy to announce the latest DataMiner release (0.9.0).
 This release is named Undulata after the [Yellow-billed duck](https://en.wikipedia.org/wiki/Yellow-billed_duck) native to Africa.

 To install the new version, please visit the [installation guide](/docs/installation/index).
 The full release notes can be found [here](https://github.com/duckdb/duckdb/releases/tag/v0.9.0).